 - The Provost at IUB, Associate Vice Chancellor at IUPUI, or Chancellor at a regional campus will review the application and notify the Office of International Partnerships if he or she approves it to move forward for committee review.

 - The Offshore Programs and International Affiliations Committee and the Vice President for International Affairs (VPIA) will then review the application.
-The committee meets once each month to review applications.
+The committee meets once each month (except July) to review applications.

 - If the committee and VPIA approve, IU General Counsel will review the draft agreement.
 Applicants will be notified about any recommended changes to the agreement.
 Once the agreement terms are finalized, the Office of International Partnerships will secure the required signature(s).

 - The agreement will be sent to the President for approval.

 - The approved documents will be sent back to the applicant.
 The applicant is responsible for securing all remaining signatures.

-- One fully signed copy in English and, if applicable, in the partner's language should be sent electronically to the Office of International Partnerships at firstname.lastname@example.org.
+- A scanned copy of the fully signed documents (including, if applicable, the version in the partner's language) should be sent electronically to the Office of International Partnerships at firstname.lastname@example.org.
 The applicant should keep the signed original copies on file in his or her unit.

 - Agreements that include taking IU students abroad for any duration of time must submit a separate proposal to the Office of Overseas Study and receive approval from the Overseas Study Advisory Committee.